 Every now and then you will need to hang stuff on your garage wall.
 Drywall or PVC panels can hardly take any load.
 Plywood or OSB can take some load but have their limits.
 You will need to locate the studs and then hang your stuff on them.
 Studs are what carry the load!

 So how do you locate the studs when you can’t see them?
 The easy way is to use a stud finder.
-Check out:

 Locate the first stud on the left side of the wall using the stud finder.
 Then try finding another two by slowly moving sideways.
 Once you have found the other two and marked them, measure the distance, center to center.